toozuuu/ngxsmk-datepicker/README.md

 * **Inline and Popover Display**: Can be rendered inline or as a popover with automatic mode detection.
 * **Light and Dark Themes**: Includes built-in support for light and dark modes.
 * **Holiday Marking**: Automatically mark and disable holidays using a custom `HolidayProvider`.
+* **Holiday Tooltips**: Hover over holiday dates to see holiday names as tooltips.
+* **Disabled Dates**: Disable specific dates by passing an array of date strings or Date objects.
 * **Date & Time Selection**: Supports optional time inputs with configurable minute intervals.
 * **12h/24h Time Support**: Uses internal 24-hour timekeeping but displays a user-friendly **12-hour clock with AM/PM toggle**.
 * **Predefined Date Ranges**: Offers quick selection of common ranges (e.g., "Last 7 Days").